gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 ### Declaring the Partner Application

-In the **launch.js.json** file you need to declare the ID of the High Level Application that this Real Time application will be communicating with.
+In the **launch.js.json** file you need to declare the ID of the High-Level Application that this Real-Time application will be communicating with.

 ```json
 {